akitogo/commandbox-minify/readme.md

 ```
 ## If used without Coldbox

 You can place a `Theme.cfc` anywhere in your project.
-It should be a `cfc`.
-Add at least `this.minify` structure as mentionted above
+Add at least `this.minify` structure as mentioned above

 ## Versions
 0.4